 In babies, brushing should be done from the moment the first milk tooth comes out.
-Until the teeth in the back area appear, the most suitable tool for brushing are finger brushes that you can easily find in pharmacies.
+Until the teeth in the back area appear, the most suitable tool for brushing is finger brushes that you can easily find in pharmacies.
 Afterwards, this process should be continued with a toothbrush suitable for the child's age.
-Teeth should be brushed at least 2 times a day, once before going to bed in the evening.
-It is more appropriate to use fluoride-free toothpastes between the ages of 0-3.
-After the age of 3, it is more effective to choose child toothpastes that contain fluoride to prevent tooth decay.
+Teeth should be brushed at least twice a day, once before going to bed in the evening.
+It is more appropriate to use fluoride-free toothpaste between the ages of 0-3.
+After age 3, it is more effective to choose toothpaste for kids that contains fluoride to prevent tooth decay.

 2. When should I take my baby for their first dental check-up?

-It is appropriate for babies to be brought to the dentist from the moment the first milk comes out.
-Because the important thing is to control dental problems before they occur.
-For this, families should be informed about many issues such as oral care in babies and the effects of nutrition on the formation of caries.
+It is appropriate for babies to be brought to the dentist from the moment the first milk comes out because the important thing is to control dental problems before they occur.
+For this reason, families should be informed about many issues such as oral care in babies and the effects of nutrition on the formation of caries.
 These check-ups should be repeated every 6 months.

 3. What are the treatments applied to prevent caries?

-After 3 years of age, preventive treatments should begin with superficial fluoride application.
+After age 3, preventive treatments should begin with superficial fluoride application.
 In order to maintain the protective effect, fluoride application should be repeated every 6 months until the age of 14 - 15.
-In addition to fluorid application, fissure sealants should be applied after the eruption of permanent molars after the age of 6.
-This procedure is the process of covering the fissures on the chewing surfaces of the permanent molars, which are the area where decay most often begins.
-Thus, infections that may start in these deep fissures where the brush cannot clean, are prevented.
+In addition to fluoride application, fissure sealants should be applied after the eruption of permanent molars after the age of 6.
+This procedure is the process of covering the fissures on the chewing surfaces of the permanent molars, which are the areas where decay most often begins.
+Thus, infections that may start in these deep fissures where the brush cannot clean are prevented.